 The planting of any tree, regardless of type, between a public sidewalk and the curb of a public street is hereby prohibited.
 Any tree which is either interfering with utility lines or wires, has damaged a sidewalk or curb or creates a hazard to pedestrian or vehicular traffic shall be removed by the City Engineer.

-Effective July 17, 1995, no tree which is presently located between a public sidewalk and a public curb, gutter or street shall be replaced if any such existing tree dies.
+No tree which is located between a public sidewalk and a public curb, gutter or street shall be replaced if any such existing tree dies.

 The spacing of street trees shall be no closer than thirty (30) feet apart, except as specifically authorized by the City Tree Committee or the Board of Aldermen.
 A general spacing for small growing trees shall be thirty (30) or forty (40) feet and for large growing trees forty (40) to fifty (50) feet apart.
 Park trees, or other public trees, shall not need to conform to these spacings.